christianacca/web-api-starter/docs/tls-compliance-report.md

   use32BitWorkerProcess: false
   cors: { ... }
   http20Enabled: true
-  minTlsVersion: '1.2'
+  minTlsVersion: '1.3'
+  ftpsState: 'FtpsOnly'
 }
 ```

-Per official documentation, `minTlsVersion: '1.2'` causes App Service (and therefore Azure Functions, which runs on the same platform) to reject any inbound connection that negotiates a TLS version lower than 1.2:
+Per official documentation, `minTlsVersion: '1.3'` causes App Service (and therefore Azure Functions, which runs on the same platform) to reject any inbound connection that negotiates a TLS version lower than 1.3.
+Only TLS 1.3 connections are accepted.

-> *"TLS 1.2 is the default TLS version for App Service.
-It provides strong encryption and broad compatibility and meets compliance standards...
-By default, new web apps and SCM endpoints use TLS 1.2 unless you change them."*
+`ftpsState: 'FtpsOnly'` ensures that plain FTP is rejected; only FTPS (FTP over TLS) is permitted for any deployment tooling that uses the FTP endpoint.

-Setting `minTlsVersion: '1.2'` explicitly in the Bicep template makes this configuration declarative and independent of any future platform default changes.
+Both settings are declared explicitly in the Bicep template, making this configuration independent of any future platform default changes.

 **Reference:** [What is TLS/SSL in Azure App Service? — Microsoft Learn](https://learn.microsoft.com/en-us/azure/app-service/overview-tls)